What Does The Law Say About Driving While Intoxicated?

 Many states allow limited driving privileges for work, religious observance and necessary trips like shopping and doctor’s visits.

 New Jersey does not allow any work or temporary driving permits or licenses.
-If you are convicted of DWI, you will not be able to drive in-state for the period of your suspension.
+If you are convicted of DWI, you will lose your license for varying periods of time, depending on whether this is a first, second, or third offense.
+Please contact us to discuss the specifics of license suspension with regard to your personal circumstances.

 If you are licensed in another state, you can drive anywhere else, unless or until your home state suspends your driving privileges based on your conviction in New Jersey.